minhazurrony/shopping-cart/README.md

 # Technologies used:
 - ReactJS
 - Bootstrap for ui component
-- fetch api for data fetching
+- Fetch API for data fetching

+# Objectives
+It's an inspirational project.
+In this project, i learn how to fetch data from external API and integrate into app.